ArtemIlinn/CMF_macro/README.md

 ### Code:
 - Part 1.0 presents a way to modify parsed data and adjust it to special project conditions and structure.
-As well as choosing key features that affect our target
+As well as choosing key features that affect our target.

 - Part 1.1 improves previous one and uses LassoChoosingTeam.py.